connext/documentation/docs/basics/intro.md

 Connext powers fast, trust-minimized communication between blockchains.

 You can use Connext to build crosschain applications (**xapps**) like:
-- Bridges to transfer value between blockchains
+- Bridges to transfer ERC-20 tokens between blockchains
-- Interchain DeFi protocols
+- Crosschain DeFi protocols
-- Chain-agnostic NFTs
+- Crosschain NFTs
 and more!

 Our goal is to create a world where: